EthanJWright/vs-tasks.nvim/README.md

 # VS Tasks

-Telescope plugin to load and run tasks in a project that conform to VS Code's [Editor Tasks](https://code.visualstudio.com/docs/editor/tasks)
+A plugin to load and run tasks in a project that conform to VS Code's [Editor Tasks](https://code.visualstudio.com/docs/editor/tasks).
+Supports multiple picker backends including Telescope and snacks.nvim.

 ## Features